CSAFE-ISU/cmcR/README.md

 #> # ... with 14 more rows
 ```

-The final step is then deciding whether the number of CMCs computed
+The final step is to decide whether the number of CMCs computed under
-under your preferred method is large enough to declare the cartridge
+your preferred method is large enough to declare the cartridge case a
-case a match.
+match.
 [Song
 (2013)](https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=911193)
 originally proposed using a CMC count equal to 6 as the decision
 boundary (i.e., classify “match” if CMC count is greater than or equal